Doctoral Training Partnerships

-The Northern Ireland and North East (NINE) Doctoral Training Partnership will receive funding of over £2 million a year from the ESRC to fund Doctoral Training across our partner institutions, with over 50 studentships on offer each year between 2017 and 2022.
+The Northern Ireland and North East (NINE) Doctoral Training Partnership receives funding of over £2 million a year from the ESRC to fund Doctoral Training across our partner institutions, with over 50 studentships on offer each year between 2017 and 2023.

 With a total of 16 distinct training pathways on offer, with both single and multi-disciplinary foci, the Partnership is dedicated to creating a centre of excellence in Doctoral Training across the North East of England and Northern Ireland, bringing together our institutions, students and partners to create a vibrant and dynamic environment in which innovative economic and social science research can thrive.

 The Economic and Social Research Council is the UK’s largest organisation for funding research on economic and social issues.
 With a wide-ranging remit, supporting research which shapes public policy, and informs best practice in the public and private sectors, the ESRC play a central role in advancing civil society through research.

 Find out more about the ESRC.

 The Doctoral Training Partnership (DTP) network has been established by the ESRC to provide and promote excellence in the field of Postgraduate Social Science Research.
 NINE is one of fourteen Doctoral Training Partnerships which have been accredited to deliver Doctoral Training, creating opportunities for students to forge links across institutional boundaries, and the public, private and third sectors.